SliceGPT: Compress Large Language Models by Deleting Rows and Columns: Appendix

 The figure below shows the eigenvalue distribution for the OPT 6.7B and \llama 7B models.
 Although both models have a comparable parameter count, the \llama model has a more tightly compressed distribution in its embeddings spectrum.
 This observation shows that there are no dominant principal components with significantly more information, making the pruning of these components a more challenging task.

+We can use the above insights to slice different layers by different amounts.
 Instead of specifying the slicing level upfront, we set the fraction of the total variance to discard during each PCA calculation, which sets the number of rows and columns to slice off from each matrix.
 For each model, we run three experiments with varying target variances to obtain a total reduction on the network close to 25\%.

 The results are shown in Table~\ref{tab:appx_varying} below.
 Varying the slicing level by layer improves the \wikitext perplexity in OPT models, but has the opposite effect in \llama models.